Pterygium (Fleshy Growth in the Eye)

 - Wear UV-protective sunglasses

-- Avoid prolonged sun exposure
+- Avoid excessive sun exposure

-- Use lubricating eye drops
+- Use lubricating eye drops when needed

-- Protect the eyes from dust and wind
+- Protect eyes from dust and wind

 Why Choose Dr. Yazan Salama?

-- Expertise in pterygium surgery
+- Expertise in ocular surface surgery

 - Advanced surgical techniques

-- Excellent cosmetic and functional outcomes
+- Excellent cosmetic results

-- Accurate post-operative follow-up
+- Careful postoperative follow-up

-- Comprehensive patient care
+- Comprehensive patient-centered care